AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 2. Work Methods Autonomy - The freedom to control which methods and procedures are utilized (jackson and colleagues 1993)
 3. Decision Making Autonomy - The freedom to make decisions at work (Karasek et al 1998)

 So roughly speaking, job autonomy is how much the job allows you to decide yourself _how and when to do your work_.
-A paper also calls it simply “absence of close supervision” (warr 1999);
+A paper also calls it simply “absence of close supervision” `4`.

 ### Skill Variety / Task Variety